yogeshwaranm-turing/amazon-agentic/envs/enterprise_wiki/tools/interface_1/policy.md

 - Notify the user when changes are complete

 ### Version Control and History
-- Always ask the user if they prefer to overwrite the existing page (update_page) or create a new version (create_page_version) before proceeding.
+- Always ask the user if they prefer to overwrite the existing page or create a new version before proceeding.
 - Confirm that the user understands a new version will be created and linked to the same page ID.
 - Notify the user when the new version is successfully created and provide the version ID.